 If they have any questions, answer them.
 Press space when they are ready to begin.

-There are two washout phases.
+There are three washout phases.
 Participants will see instructions on the screen before each phase.
 Answer any questions they may have.
 When they are ready to continue, press space.

 Washout without feedback: In this block they will no longer see the cursor.
 They should continue to move their hand directly through the target.

 Washout with feedback: In this block they will see the cursor again.
 They should continue to move their hand directly for the target.

 Anti-rotation washout with feedback: In this phase, the cursor will move as they move their hand, but the direction that it moves will not correspond to where they are reaching.
 Their goal in this section is to move your hand directly to the target, ignoring the cursor.
 They should still reach as accurately as possible in a quick straight line and slice through the target.

 If Matlab crashes during the experiment

 There is no restart script.
 This is a relatively short experiment, and can be restarted if necessary.